Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 2. A. García et al., Chem.
 Phys.
 152, 204108 (2020).
 3. M. Tanaka and Y. Zempo, Annual Report of National Institute for Fusion Science, R03/275 (2021) *).

-   [important points and figures in English, mostly in Japanese]
+[important points and figures in English, otherwise in Japanese]